-First Name Last Name Cell Phone Email of the q all not be permitted entry istrict (SNHD) Guidelines, if you to Quest Academy facilities.
-Pl o an 1 Do you have a nev cough that cannot be attribute d to another health condition?
+First Name Last Name Cell Phone Email of the q not be permitted entry strict (SNHD) Guidelines, if to Quest Academy facilities to am 1 Do you have a new o ough that cannot be attributed d to another health condition?
 YES 2.
-Do you have short condition? ness of breath that cannot be at tributed to another health YES 3. wo of the following symptoms: with chills, muscle pain, headach ever (100.4 F or higher), chills, e, sore throat, or new loss of taste YES ı 4.
-Have you come int o close contact (within 6feet) w 19 diagnosis in the last 14 days? ith someone who has a laboratory YES ı l acknow days? wledge that (REA y personal benef SON FOR VISIT) COVID-19 diagnosis in the last 14 istely asked to leave and will b - ons l acknown is for m for resc COVID-: wledge that (REA y personal benef heduling my visit 19 test result wit ately contact the SON FOR VISIT) it and that I will be immed if I become ill.
-In addition hin fourteen (14) days of r m at 702-631-4751 and gi iately asked to leave and will t oe given instructi /or receive a pos pus, I will y last visit and wi ons l acknown is for m for resc COVID-: wledge that (REA y personal benef heduling my visit 19 test result wit ately contact the SON FOR VISIT) it and that I will be immed if I become ill.
-In addition hin fourteen (14) days of r m at 702-631-4751 and gi to make appropriate conf iately asked to leave and will t , if I become symptomatic and ny visit to Quest Academy Cam ve my name and the date of my oe given instructi /or receive a pos pus, I will y last visit and wi itive l acknor is for m for resc COVID-: immedi met wit wledge that (REA y personal benef heduling my visit 19 test result wit lately contact the th to notify SNHD SON FOR VISIT) it and that I will be immed if I become ill.
-In addition hin fourteen (14) days of r m at 702-631-4751 and gi to make appropriate conf iately asked to leave and will t , if I become symptomatic and ny visit to Quest Academy Cam ve my name and the date of my oe given instructi /or receive a pos pus, I will y last visit and wi ndemic. ons l acknor is for m for resc COVID- immedi met wit wledge that (REA y personal benef heduling my visit 19 test result wit ately contact the th to notify SNHD SON FOR VISIT) it and that I will be immed if I become ill.
-In addition hin fourteen (14) days of r m at 702-631-4751 and gi to make appropriate conf istely asked to leave and will to, if I become symptomatic and, ny visit to Quest Academy Camve my name and the date of my tact notifications during this pa oe given instructi /or receive a pos pus, I will y last visit and wi ndemic. ions itive ho I l acknown is for m for resc COVID-: wledge that (REA y personal benef heduling my visit 19 test result wit lately contact the th to notify SNHD SON FOR VISIT) it and that I will be immed if I become ill.
-In addition hin fourteen (14) days of r m at 702-631-4751 and gi to make appropriate conf iately asked to leave and will t , if I become symptomatic and ny visit to Quest Academy Cam ve my name and the date of my oe given instructi /or receive a pos pus, I will y last visit and wi ndemic. iti
+Do you have shortner condition? s of breath that cannot be at tributed to another health YES 3. ever (100.4 F or higher), chills, e, sore throat, or new loss of tast YES 4.
+Have you come into o th someone who has a laboratory YES İ 5.
+I ackno is for m Have you come into a confirmed CDVID-19 Have you received a days? wiedge that (REASO) y personal benefit: diagnosis in the last 14 days? aboratory confirmed positive ON FOR VISIT) and that I will be immed COVID-19 diagnosis in the last 14 YES tions S. I ackno is for m for resc COVID- immedi Have you come into a confirmed COVID-19 Have you received a days? wledge that (REASC y personal benefit theduling my visit if 19 test result within lately contact them on FOR VISIT) and that I will be immed The become ill.
+In addition fourteen (14) days of n at 702-631-4751 and give COVID-19 diagnosis in the last 14 ill be given instruct ind/or receive a po fampus, I will my last visit and w tions S. I ackno is for m for resc COVID- immedi Have you come into a confirmed COVID-19 Have you received a days? wledge that (REASC y personal benefit theduling my visit if 19 test result within lately contact them on FOR VISIT) and that I will be immed The become ill.
+In addition fourteen (14) days of n at 702-631-4751 and give iately asked to leave and w , if I become symptomatic a ny visit to Quest Academy C ill be given instruct ind/or receive a po fampus, I will my last visit and w sitive 5.
+I ackno is for m for resc COVID- immed met wit Have you come into a confirmed COVID-19 Have you received a ideys? wledge that (REASC y personal benefit heduling my visit if 19 test result within lately contact them the to notify SNHD to on FOR VISIT) and that I will be immed The become ill.
+In addition fourteen (14) days of n at 702-631-4751 and give iately asked to leave and w , if I become symptomatic a ny visit to Quest Academy C ill be given instruct and/or receive a po ampus, I will my last visit and w pandemic. tions